 Why he loves it: It’s all about the lighting—in projects that get a lot of afternoon shadow or are typically flooded with light, this buttery shade is great for adding depth.
-“It’s nice if you want a nod toward traditionalism in the millwork, but also want things to still mostly read as white,” he says.
+“It’s nice if you want to nod toward traditionalism in the millwork but also want things to still mostly read as white,” he says.

 The pro tip: “I think cream-colored cabinets beg for a more traditional construction style—like drawers and doors with a shallow recessed panel,” says Greenberg.
 He also suggests mixing in different white hues for an unexpected touch.
 Who says neutrals can’t be nuanced?

 These Two-Tone Kitchen Cabinets Give You the Best of Both Worlds

 The 5 White Wall Paints That Go Best With White Cabinets

 8 Kitchens With Light Gray Cabinets That Soothe the Soul